 “We’ve been bringing out new technology from day one, 31 years ago,” Joseph told TWICE.
 “We have the right mix of customers and can get the kind of publicity that manufacturers can’t get on their own.”

-Vandenbree said the new display will initially roll out to select, full-service retailers over the next six weeks and will not be available online, but declined to detail future distribution plans.
-He said the TV will appeal to high-end users, those “who want to be the first on their block,” and consumers who want a big screen but have limited space, as the higher resolution allows for shorter viewing distances.
+Vandenbree said the new display will initially roll out to select, full-service retailers this month and will not be available online, but he declined to detail future distribution plans.
+He said the TV will ap- peal to high-end users, those “who want to be the first on their block,” and consumers who want a big screen but have limited space, as the higher resolu- tion allows for shorter viewing distances.

-More than a few target users attended the launch party, purchasing 11 of the $16,999 sets.
+More than a few of the target users attended the launch party, purchasing 11 of the $16,999 sets.

-Also on hand for the event was Consumer Electronics Association senior VP Jeff Jo- seph, the Los Angeles city attorney, the mayor of Lawndale, the former two-term mayor of Bev- erly Hills, award-winning director and 4K con- tent pioneer Randall Dark, and TWICE senior editor Alan Wolf, who presented the Akhtarzads with an Excellence in Retailing Award for introducing new technologies within a compelling, consumer-friendly setting.
+Also on hand for the event was Consumer Electronics Association (CEA) senior VP Jeff Jo- seph, the Los Angeles city attorney, the mayor of Lawndale, the former two-term mayor of Bev- erly Hills, award-winning director and 4K con- tent pioneer Randall Dark, and TWICE senior editor Alan Wolf, who presented the Akhtarzads with an Excellence in Retailing Award for introducing new technologies within a compelling, consumer-friendly setting.

 In addition, Campbell read a per- sonal letter to him from former Presi- dent Bill Clinton congratulating VAC and LG on the launch, and a procla- mation from Lawndale’s city council making it “Video & Audio Center Day” in town.